 There are several design initiatives that continue to grow in importance and promote the improvement of health and overall human wellness, including, but not limited to:

 AIA Designing for Health

-AIA National launched its Designing for Health initiative in 2014 with a goal to enhance the physical and mental wellbeing of building occupants.
+AIA National's Designing for Health initiative has a goal to enhance the physical and mental wellbeing of building occupants.
 The initiative outlines six design strategies to achieve health in the built environment, including: safety, social connectedness, environmental quality, sensory environments, physical activity, and access to natural systems.

 Active Design is an evidence-based approach to development that identifies urban planning and architecture solutions to support healthy communities (Center for Active Design).
 By incorporating features of Active Design, we can have an impact on our most pressing health challenges including the physical, mental, and social wellbeing of communities worldwide.
 Active Design strategies represent a comprehensive approach, which includes active transportation, active buildings, and access to nutritious foods and active recreation facilities, among others.

 WELL Building Standard

 Established by the International WELL Building Institute, the WELL Building Standard® (WELL) is a performance based program that promotes the concept of health and wellbeing in the built environment.
 WELL uses an evidence-based system that measures building features that impact health and wellbeing across seven concepts: air, water, nourishment, light, fitness, mind, and comfort.
 Projects that undergo the WELL certification process may receive a silver, gold, or platinum level certification depending on the number of features met from each concept.